MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 The process to build a MicroEJ Firmware is two-fold:

 1. Build a MicroEJ Platform
-2. Build a MicroEJ Application into a MicroEJ Firmware
+2. Build a MicroEJ Application

 The MicroEJ Application is compiled against the MicroEJ Platform to produce the MicroEJ Firmware deployed on the target